-7.2.2 The device shall be installed in the test duct so that the centerline of the airflow through the device coincides with the centerline of airflow through the duct.

-7.2.3 Edge leakage and dust accumulation between the device and the test duct shall be minimized by sealing the device and its normal mounting frame to the test section on the upstream side.
+- 7.2.1 The device air cleaner to be tested shall be prepared in accordance with the manufacturer's recommendations. - 7.2.2 The device air cleaner shall be installed in the test duct so that the centerline of the airflow through the device air cleaner coincides with the centerline of airflow through the duct. - 7.2.3 Edge leakage and dust accumulation between the device air cleaner and the test duct shall be minimized by sealing the device air cleaner and its normal mounting frame to the test section on the upstream side.